prometheusresearch/baseline-codebase/src/rex.mart/README.rst

-The configuration of the ``rex.mart`` package is primarily driven by a YAML file named ``mart.yaml`` that is stored at the root of the static file directory of a RexDB Python package.
+The configuration of the ``rex.mart`` package is primarily driven by a YAML file named ``mart.yaml`` that is stored at the root of the static file directory of a RexDB Python package (though, this is extensible via the ``DefinitionProducer`` extension).
 Any number of packages within an application instance can contain ``mart.yaml`` files, and they will be automatically merged so that all definitions are available in the resulting application.

 The contents of the ``mart.yaml`` file is a YAML mapping that currently supports one property: ``definitions``.
 This property accepts a list of Mart